Graham Smith (milliner): Eponymous brand

 In 1967, Smith established an eponymous fashion label.
 He soon attracted high-profile clients, including Elizabeth Taylor, Barbra Streisand and Joan Collins.
 His designs were also showcased in the collections of leading British designers, including Jean Muir and Zandra Rhodes.

 While British millinery was in decline from the 1960s on, Smith (alongside Philip Somerville and Frederick Fox) is credited with keeping the craft alive during the 1970s, thanks in part to the tradition of hat-wearing events such as Royal Ascot and the custom of the British royal family.

 Kangol and other mainstream brands

 Smith was appointed consultant design director at Kangol in 1981, helping to turn around the company's fortunes during the following decade.
-Among his most photographed hats of this era was Diana Princess of Wales' military-style design, worn with a Catherine Walker suit, during a visit to Royal Military Academy Sandhurst in 1987.
-Kangol's profile rose even more with the rise of the sportswear trend and the kangeroo logo (introduced during Smith's tenure), appeared on bucket hats worn by the likes of Run-DMC and the Beastie Boys.
+Among his most photographed hats of this era was Diana, Princess of Wales' military-style design, worn with a Catherine Walker suit, during a visit to Royal Military Academy Sandhurst in 1987.
+Kangol's profile rose even more with the rise of the sportswear trend and the kangaroo logo (introduced during Smith's tenure), appeared on bucket hats worn by the likes of Run-DMC and the Beastie Boys.

 Smith also produced mainstream lines for BHS during the 1990s.